Kwangsa19/SQL-Automotive/README.md

 This SQL query is designed to find the top 3 most popular car models based on the frequency of their sales.
 * First, we set up `SalesFrequency` column for the output.
 * Second, `saleDetails` table is inner joined with `cars` on one condition which is `sd.CarID` matches `ca.CarID`.
-* Third, once we found what car models and sales frequency are, we group them by their `sd.CardID` and reverse them alphabetically.
+* Third, once we found what car models and sales frequency are, we groupped them by their `sd.CardID` and reverse them alphabetically.
 It allows the best selling car to appear at the top.
 * Finally, we set `LIMIT` to 3 to display three best selling cars.
 * The output: